miketout/social-app/docs/credential-demo.md

 My current setup uses `nvm` 0.40.1, `Node.js` 20.19.0 and `yarn` 1.22.22.

-### Running the Verisky Web App
+### Running the VeruSky Web App

-This follows in instructions in repository, which can be found at [https://github.com/mcstoer/social-app/blob/verisky/docs/build.md](https://github.com/mcstoer/social-app/blob/verisky/docs/build.md).
+This follows in instructions in repository, which can be found at [https://github.com/mcstoer/social-app/blob/verusky/docs/build.md](https://github.com/mcstoer/social-app/blob/verusky/docs/build.md).

 To run the main social media app, do the following.
 1. `yarn`